The most delicious Gulab jamuns made with khoya/mawa or solidified milk…

 - Combine the khoya with all purpose flour and baking soda.

-- Add water little by little and make into a soft dough without any lumps.
-I added only 3 tbsp of water.
+- Add milk little by little and make into a soft dough without any lumps.
+I added only 3 tbsp of milk.

-- Grease your hands with ghee and make small balls out of the dough, make sure there are no cracks on it.
+- Grease the palm of your hands with ghee and make small balls out of the dough, make sure there are no cracks on it.
 Keep aside for 5 minutes.

 - Heat the oil in a frying pan over medium heat, you could either add just oil or add oil+ghee for more flavor.

 - The oil shouldn't be too hot as the dough will brown fast and won't be cooked inside.

 - Fry the dough balls in oil till they turn golden brown in color, using a slotted spoon gently rotate the balls as they fry so that they will cook evenly.
 If it's turning brown very fast, lower the heat.

-- Do not over crowd the dough balls, fry them in batches.
+- Do not crowd the dough balls, fry them in batches.

-- Drain the fried balls to a paper towel, let it cool down.
+- Transfer the fried balls to a paper towel, let cool down.

 - Add the fried dough balls to the prepared sugar syrup.

-- Let the gulab jamuns soak in sugar syrup for for 2 to 3 hours.
+- Let the gulab jamuns soak in sugar syrup for 2 to 3 hours.

 - When chilled gulab jamuns taste even more delicious.